Getting Started

 Quick Navigation (Command Palette)

-Press Cmd+K (macOS) or Ctrl+K (Windows/Linux) from anywhere to open the command palette.
+Press Cmd+K (macOS) or Ctrl+K (Windows/Linux) from anywhere in the workspace to open the command palette, or click Search in the navigation bar.
 Start typing to jump straight to a page — animals, compliance registers, the NSW Annual Report, care tools, the admin panel, and more.
 Use the arrow keys to move through results, Enter to open, and Esc to close.
 The shortcut is ignored while you're typing in a form field, so it won't interrupt data entry.

 Step 5: Admit Your First Animal